Manderby/NALib/Readme.txt

 Table of Content:
 -----------------
 1. Short Introduction
+2    Memory and Structs
-2. Creation and deletion of memory and structs
+2.1    Creation and deletion of memory blocks
+2.2    Initializating and Clearing of structs
-2.3    DEPRECATED - Callbacks for container structs
+2.3    Foreach Callbacks and iteration functions
 3. Runtime System
 4. C90 variable declarations
 5. Inline implementations